 - Being removed from the activity and put into time-out.
-The child will be made to sit away from the group in a clearly visible spot for a period determined by the supervisor (usually 1-5 minutes).
+The child will be made to sit away from the group in a clearly visible spot for a period determined by the Facility Specific Programmes Supervisor (usually 5 minutes).

-- Before the child is returned to the group the staff member will review with them what behavior is expected.
+- Before the child is returned to the group the staff member will review with them what behaviour is expected.

-- Parents will be informed if their child has been put into Time Out.
+- Parents/Caregivers will be informed if their child has been put into Time-out.

 When a child misbehaves or ignores programme rules staff will:

-- Remind the child in an assertive but not aggressive manner what is expected of them and the consequences of disobeying.
+- Remind the child in an assertive but not aggressive manner what is expected of them and the consequences of disobeying – 1st warning.

-- If the behaviour continues the child will be reminded again and warned of the consequences that will result.
+- If the behaviour continues the child will be reminded again and warned of the consequences that will result – 2nd warning.

 - If the child continues to misbehave after two warnings the consequence will be enforced.

-- A behavior document form will be completed, stating the child’s behavior, response of the staff, and response of the child.
-If 3 of these have been given within a programme, the child will be removed from the programme.
-This includes cancellation of current booking and the right not to accept any future bookings.
-Staff has the ability to remove the child sooner if behavior is of concern.
+- A behaviour document form will be completed, stating the child’s behaviour, response of the staff, and response of the child.
+If three of these have been given within a programme, the child will be removed from the programme.
+This includes cancellation of current booking and the right of CLM not to accept any future bookings.
+Staff have the ability to remove the child sooner if behaviour is of a serious concern.

-- If the child continually misbehaves the parent will be contacted.
+- If the child continually misbehaves the Parent/Caregiver will be contacted.

-- If child is required to be removed from the programme, parents/emergency contacts will be contacted requesting for their child to be picked up.
-A plan may be put in place for the child to remain on the programme for the remainder of the day only if approved by facility manager.
+- If a child is required to be removed from the programme, Parents/Caregivers/emergency contacts will be contacted requesting for their child to be picked up.
+A plan may be put in place for the child to remain on the programme for the remainder of the day only if approved by the Facility Manager.

-- At no time will punitive discipline be used.
-This includes punishing children by withholding food or drink, physical abuse, isolation or demeaning or condescending comments.
+- At no time will punitive discipline be used, this includes punishing children by withholding food or drink, physical abuse, isolation or using demeaning or condescending comments.

 - Staff will maintain a fair, consistent and positive approach at all times.